 Rice is gentle on the digestive system.

-Both white and brown rice are gluten-free by nature.
+Both brown and white rice are gluten-free by nature.

-Cooling the rice after being cooked leads to higher levels of fiber called starch resistance.
-This form of fiber may help promote bowel health, knowing that brown rice contains more fiber.
+Cooling the cooked rice leads to higher levels of fiber called starch resistance.
+This form of fiber may help promote bowel health, knowing that brown rice is rich with fiber content.

 Folate acid: Pregnant women, or those eligible to become pregnant or breastfeeding, need to increase folic acid levels.